In Portugal, the property rights that can be acquired are the following:

 The usual average fee (as scheduled plus the extra fee) amounts approximately €250, plus VAT at the legally applicable rate of 23%.

-Other costs include the registration of the transfer with the local land registry office, but land registry fees and related stamp duty are limited and strictly set by law, and should not amount to more than €250 for each registration.
+Other costs include the registration of the transfer with the local land registry office, but land registry fees and related stamp tax are limited and strictly set by law and should not amount to more than €250 for each registration.

 The buyer is normally responsible for the transaction costs.
 The buyer is also responsible for the assessment and payment of IMT and VAT, when the VAT exemption has been waived.
-Stamp duty is paid by the buyer (who pays the notary's fees and the VAT levied on them) and is charged by the tax authorities before the public deed of transfer is signed.
+Stamp tax is paid by the buyer (who pays the notary's fees and the VAT levied on such fees) and is charged by the Portuguese Tax Authority before the public deed of transfer is signed.

 In the case of a share deal, as of 1 January 2021, IMT applies to the purchase of an equity position both in a private limited liability company (Lda.) and in a corporation (S.A.) which holds real estate assets located in Portugal if the following requirements are cumulatively met: